 Mayans also had themes of ancestor worship reflected in their deities, an example of which was the god Itzamna.

-Some Mayan gods were specific to certain Mayan city-states while others transcended political divisions and were universally worshipped and revered all over the Mayan regions.
+Some Mayan gods were specific to certain Mayan city-states while others transcended political divisions and were universally worshiped and revered all over the Mayan regions.

 One of the most popular Mayan gods, with a cult-like following, was the snake deity Kukulkan.